 Monsoon officially begins around June 15 and runs until September 30 each year.
 This is the time of year when winds shift, bringing moisture from the Gulf of Mexico and the Gulf of California into Arizona.
 As our sizzling summer heat builds in, that moisture rises and can form powerful thunderstorms.

 This can mean many things, or nothing at all.
 Some years we see heavy rain which can lead to serious even life threatening flooding.
 Excessive winds reaching 50-60 MPH causing dust storms that literally hinder visibility halting traffic to a stand still.
 On the other hand, we could experience hardly any rain at all and just experience small dainty dust storms.

 In 2014 our ranch was nearly wiped out by a monsoon microburst.
-Wind speeds in microbursts can reach up to 100 mph, or even higher, which is equivalent to an EF-1 tornado.
+Wind speeds in microbursts can reach up to 100 mph or even higher, equivalent to an EF-1 tornado.
 We lost our barn, destroyed our fences, RV Gates, AC unit, and numerous mature trees.
-Damages in excess of $75,000.
+Damages over $75,000.
 But there was good news too, no animals were hurt, and our house was fine.
-Had some pretty shook up chickens though!
+I had some pretty shook-up chickens though!

 Monsoon Prediction for 2021

-Phoenix experienced one of the driest monsoon on record last year, and more than 50% of Arizona is experiencing exceptional drought.
+Phoenix experienced one of the driest monsoons on record last year, and more than 50% of Arizona is experiencing exceptional drought.
 With that in mind, I’m pleased to hear the National Weather Service’s Climate Prediction Center says most of Arizona could see a wetter than average summer.
-Now lets just hope this good news comes with gentle rain and passive winds.
+Now, let’s hope this good news comes with gentle rain and passive winds.